opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 *Button*
 This button will be disabled if the above setting is turned on.
 This button is used to trigger a manual rerender of the sheet music in the currently selected OSMD block.
-This is particularly useful for larger pieces of sheet music.
+This is particularly useful for updating the settings of larger pieces of sheet music that take longer to render.

 ### Basic Options
-This section contains basic options for the block; the musicXML file to render as well as some display options.
+This section contains basic options for the block: the musicXML file to render as well as some display options.

 #### Select Media
 *Button/File Select, Default: None Selected*
 This control shows the currently selected score above it (if there is one).
-The button 'Select Media' opens your Wordpress Media browser window, which allows you to select previously uploaded music xml, or to upload one to select for rendering in the block.
+The button 'Select Media' opens your Wordpress Media Library in a modal window, which allows you to select previously uploaded MusicXML, or to upload one to select for rendering in the block.

-**NOTE:** Selecting a new file will always trigger a re-render of the new file, no matter if "Automatically Rerender on Change" is selected or not.
+**NOTE:** Selecting a new file will always trigger a render of the new file, no matter if "Automatically Rerender on Change" is selected or not.

 #### Width (%)
 *Number Input, Default: 100*